-Map of area currently served by CARETS.
+Map of area previously served by CARETS.

 CARETS’ aim was to create a common MLS database and common rules for users of participating MLSs, eliminating the need for brokers and agents to join multiple MLSs with their various fees, sets of rules, and user interfaces.